namespace-ee/react-calendar-timeline/README.md

 To format each interval label you can use 3 types of props to format which are:

-- `string`: if a string was passed it will be based to `momentjs`'s `startTime` method `format`.
+- `string`: if a string was passed it will be passed to `startTime` method `format` which is a `momentjs` object  .

 - `object`: this will give you more flexibility to format the label with respect to `labelWidth`.
 Internally the `startTime` will be formated with the string corresponding to `formatObject[unit][range]`

-  The object will be with in the following format:
+  The object will be in the following type:
   ```typescript
   type unit = `second` | `minute` | `hour` | `day` | `week` | `month` | `year`
   interface LabelFormat {